What Differentiates High-Performance Teams from Other Teams?

 Katzenbach and Smith (1993) investigated the driving forces behind the highest performing teams, concluding that high-performing teams operate in a very different way to less successful ones and their outputs are far higher than the sum of their parts.
 Using this research, along with other sources, we have developed what we believe to be the 10 key factors in building a high-performing team.

-1) Learn from past experiences – It is unrealistic to expect your team to perform at the highest level from the off-set.
+1) Learn from past experiences: It is unrealistic to expect your team to perform at the highest level from the off-set.
 Therefore, the team must learn as it experiences success and failures to continue to improve.
 Failures may come across as setbacks, in terms of the teamâ€™s progress, but they are often also the best opportunities to learn.

-4) Identify individual strengths – Aligning individual tasks to the skill-sets of your team members is essential in maximising team performance.
+4) Identify individual strengths: Aligning individual tasks to the skill-sets of your team members is essential in maximising team performance.
 Often tasks are distributed based on team member status, rather than skills, leading to inefficient performance.

-5) Accountability – Ensuring team members are aware of their individual responsibilities is key to maximising performance.
+5) Accountability: Ensuring team members are aware of their individual responsibilities is key to maximising performance.
 It aligns every individualâ€™s work to the overall goal of the team and also acts as a tool to assess what went well and what did not.
-Individual’s that feel accountable for their work are more likely to be motivated and produce high-quality work.
+Individuals that feel accountable for their work are more likely to be motivated and produce high-quality work.
 A useful tool to help raise accountability can be drawing up a Team Contract.

-6) Creating a collaborative climate – This allows individual’s to utilise their teammatesâ€™ strengths and experiences to maximise their own performance.
+6) Creating a collaborative climate: This allows individuals to utilise their teammatesâ€™ strengths and experiences to maximise their own performance.
 An environment where team members feel free to ask for help and express their own opinions benefits everyone.

-7) Development Opportunities - Understanding that team members, however well they are performing, can always improve is crucial for continued success.
-Opportunities should be given to individuals to keep expanding their skill-set.
+7) Development Opportunities: Understanding that team members, however, well they are performing, can always improve is crucial for continued success.
+Opportunities should be given to individuals to keep expanding their skill set.

-8) Collaborate with other departments – The importance of other departments in contributing to team performance is often underestimated.
+8) Collaborate with other departments: The importance of other departments in contributing to team performance is often underestimated.
 Knowledge, resources and even finance can often be brought in from other departments, even if the project is outside their expertise.

-9) Leadership – Strong leaders are required to direct the team internally and externally.
+9) Leadership: Strong leaders are required to direct the team internally and externally.
 It is not enough to simply have a strong leader directing individuals below them, all members of the team must demonstrate certain leadership skills.

 Hanlan, Marc.
 (2004).
-High Performance Teams.
+High-Performance Teams.
 Westport, Conn.: Praeger, 2004.
 Print.